-Executives interviewed for the Benchmarking report said they like to bring potential hires in on a temporary basis for what becomes, in essence, a tryout period.
+Executives often like to bring in potential hires on a temporary basis for what becomes, in essence, a tryout period.
 If the person is a good fit for the job and the organization, they extend a full-time offer at the end of the contract.
-Certainly, these types of arrangements help companies avoid a bad hire.
-But one executive also reported discovering valuable skills and qualities in interim staff that made them even more attractive as potential new hires.
+Certainly, this type of arrangement can be a hiring strategy to help companies avoid a bad hire.
+But it’s also a way to discover valuable skills and qualities in contingent staff that make them even more attractive as potential new hires.

-With the global economy improving, many companies are growing and adding jobs.
-Companies surveyed for the report said they use temporary-to-hire arrangements to assess whether the workload can sustain a full-time hire.
-They bring in a project professional, and if the person stays busy for an extended period of time, they transition the job into a permanent one.
+As they grow, many companies use temporary-to-hire arrangements to assess whether the workload can sustain a full-time hire.
+They bring in a project professional, and if the person stays busy for an extended period of time, they transition the job into a full-time role.

-3. To fill in for an employee on long-term leave
+3. Filling in for an employee on long-term leave

-Firms surveyed for the report stated that they often use temporary professionals to fill in while employees are on leave.
+Firms also use accounting temps to fill in while workers are on leave.
 When an employee takes extended time off — whether to take care of a newborn baby or aging parent or because of an illness — the remaining staff that has to take on the person’s workload can quickly get overwhelmed.
 The help of project staff can alleviate the burden and lower the chance of burnout.
-Canadian companies have taken particular advantage of this strategy for employees on maternity/paternity leave, as Canada allows parents to take a year off following the birth of a child.